FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_direct_cluster_workload.md

 The distributed Event Manager now prefers the Server for events of the selected types.

-If you configure a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server to process PGP tasks, you must make other changes on every node of your cluster.
+If you configure a {{< SecureTransport/componentshortname  >}} Server to process PGP tasks, you must make other changes on every node of your cluster.

 1. If your deployment uses NFS to provide the shared file system, you must export the file system with the `sync` and `no_wdelay` options.

-2. Log on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server computer.
+2. Log on the {{< SecureTransport/componentshortname >}} Server computer.

 3. If your deployment uses NFS to provide the shared file system, change the NFS mount to use the `-o noac,sync` options.